 The Raccoon River Valley Trail west of Des Moines is 89 miles, with a dog leg between Clive and Jefferson and a new loop that crosses the North Raccoon River in Dawson.

-And check MyCountyParks for dozens of other cabins around the state.
+Check MyCountyParks for dozens of other cabins around the state.

-A night with pirates in Milwaukee
+A night in the museum

 © Beth Gauper